 Capacity: With their compact design, two PCIe I/O drawers occupy the same space as one I/O cage while delivering 14% more capacity - up to 128 channels (64 I/O cards) are supported versus the 112 channels (28 I/O cards) offered with the I/O cage.

-Granularity: With the PCIe I/O drawer we introduced enhanced granularity features for the local area network (LAN).
+Granularity: With the PCIe I/O drawer comes enhanced granularity Ethernet features for the local area network (LAN).

-Increased infrastructure bandwidth: The new I/O infrastructure introduced the industry-standard Peripheral Component Interconnect Express Generation 2 (PCIe Gen2) infrastructure from the processor book to the I/O cards, which now supports an 8 gigabytes per second (8 GBps) bus.
-This new infrastructure offers enhanced bandwidth in the connection to the processor book as well as the distribution buses contained in the drawer.
+Increased infrastructure bandwidth: The industry-standard Peripheral Component Interconnect Express Generation 2 (PCIe Gen2) infrastructure from the processor book or processor drawer to the I/O cards, is designed to support an 8 gigabytes per second (8 GBps) bus.
+This infrastructure is designed to offer enhanced bandwidth in the connection to the processor book or processor drawer as well as the distribution buses contained in the drawer.

-The HiperSockets function, also known as internal queued direct input/output (internal QDIO or iQDIO), is an integrated function of the zEC12, z196, and z114 that provides users with attachments to up to 32 high-speed virtual LANs and is designed to minimize system and network overhead.
+The HiperSockets function, also known as internal queued direct input/output (internal QDIO or iQDIO), is an integrated function of a zEnterprise System that is designed to provide users with attachments of up to 32 high-speed virtual LANs and is designed to minimize system and network overhead.

 HiperSockets can be customized to accommodate varying traffic sizes.
 Because HiperSockets does not use an external network, it can free up system and network resources, helping to eliminate attachment costs while improving availability and performance.

 HiperSockets eliminates the necessity of using I/O subsystem operations and traversing an external network connection to communicate between logical partitions in the same System z server.
 HiperSockets offers significant value in server consolidation by connecting many virtual servers, and can be used instead of certain coupling link configurations in a Parallel Sysplex environment.